Nikhils-G/AI-Powered-Eco-Citizenship-Platform/README.md

 3. Is there a way to earn more eco-points?

-    Yes!
+    Yes!!
 You can earn eco-points by reducing energy consumption, switching to renewables, and following the platform's recommendations.